Sunday, February 23, 2025

 The Punjab region in Pakistan is where most of our archaeological dig sites are about the Indus Valley Civilization, found around Harappa, which is why it is known as the Harappan civilization too, the largest site is Mohenjo-Daro in the Sindh region.

-We believe that over 40,000 people was living in that region alone, with around Harappa and Mohenjo-Daro, there are over 1000 sites scattered all around both regions.
+We believe that over 40,000 people were living in that region alone, with around Harappa and Mohenjo-Daro, there are over 1000 sites scattered all around both regions.

 In Mohenjo-Daro, we found some sites that these people lived in, from citadels, to public baths, and what was impressive is that we found sewerage systems for carrying waste, along with houses with wells.

-Their jewelry is intricate and complicated with shells gathered from the Arabian Peninsula, and the type of jewelry was not only found at these sites but also found in Mesopotamia too, and we speculate that there were probably ships transporting cargo from Mesopotamia and the now modern-day Mohenjo-Daro region.
+Their jewellery is intricate and complicated with shells gathered from the Arabian Peninsula, and the type of jewellery was not only found at these sites but also in Mesopotamia too, and we speculate that there were probably ships transporting cargo from Mesopotamia and the now modern-day Mohenjo-Daro region.

 But we don't really know much about them, other than the stuff we found at dig sites, and since we can't decipher their writing.